What is acetone? That question can be a bit tricky to answer. It can be produced naturally in the human body or chemically in factories.

 - In a 2003 study with rats, researchers found acetone suppressed seizures in four types of experimental animal models

-- Besides the benefits of a ketogenic diet itself, current data also shows ketone bodies, including acetone, could represent their own distinctive therapeutic qualities in those with epilepsy and maybe other neurological disorders
+- Besides the benefits of a keto diet itself, current data also shows ketone bodies, including acetone, could represent their own distinctive therapeutic qualities in those with epilepsy and maybe other neurological disorders

 With these benefits in mind, the importance of monitoring ketone levels while following a keto diet makes sense.
 Thankfully, monitoring is fairly easy.